We all have bad habits we want to get rid of.

 Here are some of the things I have written about in the past, I wish colleagues would let go of in 2019.

 1. Spending money on new equipment while you’re still in a bad recording space.

 Yes, I know you’ve been eyeballing that new microphone for the past six months now, but will it stop the neighbor’s leaf blower from blowing, or the deep rumble of the school bus from making a guest appearance in your auditions?
 Will it magically tame the flutter echoes in your improvised booth, and make you sound like the next movie trailer man (or woman)?

 Not in a million years!

 The number one thing that held me back from being successful as a voice-over, was the absence of a dedicated and isolated recording space.
 Once I built my own booth, I had the freedom and confidence to go after every job I felt I was suitable for.
-This year, every single production I’ve been involved in began in my home studio.
+Last year, almost every production I’ve been involved in began in my home studio.
 It has paid for itself many times over.

 Treat the space first.
 Then treat yourself to some shiny new equipment.
 If you must.

 2. Expecting the keys to the kingdom on a silver platter.

 I’m a member of many social media groups dedicated to voice-overs.
 A majority of these groups are supposed to be for professional voice talent.
 Yet, every single day I see amateur questions that have been asked and answered hundreds of times, coming from people who are too lazy to do their homework.
 In the age of the Internet no one can claim ignorance, so:

 Stop playing dumb, people!
 It’s embarrassing.